 Students entering the doctoral program with a Bachelor's degree usually require 4-6 years of full time work.
 Students entering the program with a Master's degree usually require 3-5 years of full time work.

 Graduates of the BCMB program are highly sought after by academic, industrial, and governmental agencies looking to hire the best and brightest.

 If you are interested in joining the BCMB graduate program, we encourage you to submit an application via the Integrated Life Sciences portal (click here for PhD application instructions).
 Direct admits may also be considered via arrangements with individual faculty members (link to faculty) using the same ILS portal.

-The M.S. degree is only awarded under special circumstances.
 More information on the application process can be requested by emailing the BCMB Graduate Coordinator.